 Most boat policies cover physical damage to the hull, sails, machinery, furnishings, and most other equipment that is normally used on board.
 Most dangers are covered including vandalism, malicious mischief, and damage which results from collision or sinking.
 Insurance needs differ depending on the type, age, or value of the boat or watercraft you own.
 Your policy will explain in detail what is covered and what is specifically excluded.

 What About Liability Coverage for Your Boat policy?

 You are also insured against liability losses.
 You are covered for damage you may cause to another boat, yacht, personal water craft, sailboat or dock, and for bodily injury or death to another person while operating your vessel.

 Under most boat policies, the boat trailer is covered against physical loss or damage from any external cause.

-Florida's No-Fault, or "PIP Law" does not apply to motorcycles, "Trikes" or motorcycles with sidecars.
+Florida's No-Fault, or "PIP Law" does not apply to motorcycles, "trikes" or motorcycles with sidecars.
 HOWEVER, the Financial Responsibility FR Law applies to ALL motor vehicles in Florida, including motorcycles.
 Thus the voluntary purchase of motor vehicle liability insurance by an owner, operator or owner/ operator is highly recommended.
-From this you can see that no it is not required.
-However, if you crash into another person's property (i.e. their car, a house, a mailbox, etc.) you are going to be held liable for all damages and you may also be fined, have your license suspended/revoked, bike impounded, be labeled a "high risk" operator, and/or other various penalties.
+If you crash into another person's property (i.e. their car, a house, a mailbox, etc.) you are going to be held liable for all damages and you may also be fined, have your license suspended/revoked, bike impounded, be labeled a "high risk" operator, and/or other various penalties.
 Notice that the excerpt says you may be subject to "civil court judgment".
 If a judge deems it necessary, you may be sentenced to serve time in jail or other sentences at the court's discretion.